chang9543/learngit/readme.md

 ## Learning Git
-Git is a distributed version control system
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed underr the GPL.